LazyDuchess/CC-Merger/README.md

 Uses https://github.com/aybe/Windows-API-Code-Pack-1.1 for the taskbar progress bar.

-The package code and some other file format bits are modified from https://github.com/riperiperi/FreeSO
+The package code and some other file format bits are modified from https://github.com/riperiperi/FreeSO and https://github.com/LazyDuchess/SimUnity2